nlpsandbox/nlpsandbox-client/docs/TextPhysicalAddressAnnotation.md

 # TextPhysicalAddressAnnotation

-A physical address annotation in a text
+A person name annotation in a text
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------